cmadland/lit/pages/02.indigenous-research-methods/05.heldDecolonizingResearchParadigms2019/docs.md

 ! - Cram F., Mertens D. M. (2015).
 Transformative and Indigenous frameworks for mixed- and multi-method research.
 In Hesse-Biber S., Johnson R. B. (Eds.), *The Oxford handbook of multimethod and mixed methods research inquiry* (pp. 91–109).
 Oxford, England: Oxford University Press.
 ! - Cram F., Mertens D. M. (2016).
 Negotiating solidarity between indigenous and transformative paradigms in evaluation. *Evaluation Matters—He Take Tō Te Aromatatwai, 2*, 161–189. doi:10.18296/em.0015

+- pragmatic paradigm may be employed in MM research to merge conflicting qual and quan methods
+- focus on common sense and less metaphysical
+  - intersubjectivity of the social life
+  - allows researcher to study whatever is of interest
+  - limited to gain knowledge to pursue desired ends
+  - freedom to choose and combine methods as appropriate to the question

+##### Indigenous frameworks

+- Indigenous peoples distrust 'research' and have become among the most researched people groups
+  - natural scientists examined Indigenous territory in order to exploit resources for profit
+  - white settler social scientists studied Indigenous peoples in order to solve 'Indigenous problems'  and inform policy
+  - research was carried out by non-Indigenous people using a colonial worldview
+  - R was exploitative and Indigenous communities were not beneficiaries, or even equal participants
+  - not only aimed at assimilating Indigenous ppl, but also invasive and unethical (skin grafting experiments on Inuit ppl w/o consent)
+- early Indigenous paradigms developed by Māori in NZ and also Indigenist paradigm in Australia.
+- North American Indigenous groups followed as well as African, Latin American, and Pacific Islanders

+> By developing and expressing Indigenous research paradigms and methodologies, Indigenous scholars from around the world are reclaiming research, and with it knowledge, language, and culture, for their peoples.
+Regaining control over research by reframing it under their worldviews is an act of resistance to racist and colonial oppression (Martin, 2002, as cited in Rigney, 1999; Steinhauer, 2002).

+- Common reason for using Indigenous approaches is to decolonize western approaches
+- commonality among Indigenous approaches
+  - ontologies, epistemologies, axiologies, and methodologies are all rooted in the land, and in the local.
+  - methodologies and epistemologies are forms of critical pedagogy in that “they embody a critical politics of representation that is embedded in the rituals of indigenous communities” (Denzin & Lincoln, 2008a, p.
+3)
+  - surprisingly similar across the world in terms of understanding of interconnectedness and interdependence
+  - long-term perspectives
+  - adaptaion to change
+  - commitment to the commons
+- some  have proposed pan-indigenous paradigms, others say such are too general to be useful

+> - metaphysical assumptions of Indigenous research paradigms
+>   - a relativist (there are multiple, socially and historically shaped realities) and relational ontology (mutual reality based on multitude of relationships)
+>   - an intersubjective and relational epistemology in which knowledge is relational, that is, based on a multitude of relationships (in Indigenous philosophy, there is no clear distinction between ontology and epistemology due to their relationality)
+>   - an axiology that promotes respectful representation and reciprocity through relational accountability; and
+>   - a participatory, liberatory methodology that is relational and transformative (Chilisa, 2012; Wilson, 2008)

+- relationality is central, as is knowledge as a collective, including the spiritual world and entire cosmos